 These five prompts are designed to be used before you finalize any significant plan.
-Each one addresses a specific cluster of cognitive bias.
+Each addresses a specific cluster of cognitive bias.
 Paste your plan summary where indicated and run the prompt as written.

 Prompt 1: The Reference Class Check